wery67564/Vetcon_Badge_2023/README.md

 The resistor can be soldered to the front or back of the crayon, whichever you prefer, I think the front looks nicer.

 The back of the crayon (the side with the crypto gibberish you will never solve) is where the male header goes.

+> [!WARNING]
+> Make sure the male headers are oriented correctly.
+The slot on the header should be facing toward the tip, as indicated on the silkscreen.
+You can have them upside down if you want.
+You rebel you.
+Except it won't work that way when you plug it in because there is a VCC and ground pin.

+And thats it!
+When all of the crayons and totem is soldered, plug it in, attach the lanyard to the holes in the top, and go do your thing!

+BOM: